LLNL/zfp/docs/source/installation.rst

 .. note::
   GNU builds expose only limited functionality of |zfp|.
-For instance, CUDA and Python support are not included.
+For instance, CUDA, HIP, and Python support are not included.
 For full functionality, build |zfp| using CMake.